 Introducing our exquisite Austrosequoia wintonensis earrings, a remarkable piece of jewellery inspired by the ancient plant fossils discovered near Winton, Queensland.

 These earrings are a unique addition to our prehistoric flora range, exclusively available at the Australian Age of Dinosaurs Museum.

-Austrosequoia wintonensis was described in 1978 based on plant fossils discovered on a sheep station near Winton, Queensland.
-A. wintonensis seed conejs collected from the Winton Formation are similar in structure to modern-day redwood trees and represent the first discovery of such a close prehistoric relative in the Southern Hemisphere.
+Austrosequoia wintonensis, described in 1978, holds a special place in palaeobotanical history.
+The plant fossils were unearthed on a sheep station near Winton, unveiling a fascinating connection to the distant past.
+The seed cones of A. wintonensis, collected from the Winton Formation, bear a striking resemblance in structure to the majestic redwood trees we see today.
+This remarkable discovery marks the first encounter with such a closely related prehistoric relative in the Southern Hemisphere.